marimeireles/journey/content/english/organization/index.md

 The downside to this is that some applicants will not be able to get their questions answered during their normal working hours.
 You may find that some applicants even shift their work or sleep schedule to be available during your office hours.
 This can be added emotional labor for parents with children, or people who are currently working and trying to switch careers into tech.

 On the other hand, you will need to set up regular check-in times with your intern.
 So being up front about when you are available to help will narrow the applicants down to ones that have a window to work with you.
 Some mentors have been able to make working with an applicant with a 12 hour timezone difference, and some mentors have struggled.
 You know yourself and your work habits.
-Make the best call for you, while still being open to working with Journey colaborators in many different timezones and countries.
+Make the best call for you, while still being open to working with Journey collaborators in many different timezones and countries.

 ##### Find unofficial volunteers

 You can ask experienced contributors to your community to be "unofficial" volunteers.
-These volunteers could be past other colaborators within your community, or other community members.
+These volunteers could be past other collaborators within your community, or other community members.
 They don't have to be official mentors, but they can help answer questions.

 Unofficial volunteers can help people set up contribution environment and tools.
 They can help with common contribution tools, like git or other revision control software.
 Unofficial volunteers can also provide experience with community norms.
 Community norms could be something technical like what coding style to use.
 Community norms can also involve communication style, like how to effectively ask for help.